dave14305/FlexQoS/README.md

 1. Enable Adaptive QoS in the router's GUI.
 2. Set QoS Type to Adaptive QoS
 3. Set Bandwidth Setting to Manual Setting
-4. Set Queue Discipline to fq_codel
-5. Set WAN packet overhead to match your WAN connection type
+4. Set WAN packet overhead to match your WAN connection type
-6. Set your Upload Bandwidth in Mb/s to 85-95% of your worst speedtest results without QoS enabled
+5. Set your Upload Bandwidth in Mb/s to 85-95% of your worst speedtest results without QoS enabled
-7. Set your Download Bandwidth in Mb/s to 85-95% of your worst speedtest results without QoS enabled
+6. Set your Download Bandwidth in Mb/s to 85-95% of your worst speedtest results without QoS enabled
-8. Set your QoS priority mode to one of the predefined modes or choose Customize and set your own.
-Recommend that Learn-From-Home be lower priority than Streaming for proper script functionality.
+7. Set your QoS priority mode to one of the predefined modes or choose Customize and set your own.
-9. Hit Apply.
+8. Hit Apply.

 ## Installation: